Cecile Charpentier

 Although usually working on site for the restoration of large-size paintings and murals, she has created her own studio in Paris that provides enough height and space to accommodate fairly sizeable formats.
 After a thorough study of a painting, she presents a detailed estimate listing the necessary procedures for the optimum conservation, and, if necessary, has tests carried out in laboratories.

-For all her work, she takes photographs during each different stage and writes up a restoration report describing in detail all the techniques, methods and products used.
+For all her work, she photographs, documents each stage and a scientific report is written describing in detail all the techniques, methods and products used.

-Fully responsive to the esthetic and ethical problems posed by antique painting, she is regularly commissioned to restore works of art from the 15th to the 20th century.
+Fully responsive to the esthetic and ethical problems posed by antique painting, she is regularly commissioned to restore works of art from the 15th century to the present day.